frederikheld/pot-pourri-devices/pot-monitoring-wifi/README.md

 ## Troubleshooting

-If you connect the device to your computer via USB, you can use the _Serial Monitor_ in the _Arduino IDE_ to check the debug output.
+You can connect the device to your computer via USB and can use the _Serial Monitor_ in the _Arduino IDE_ in order to see the debug output.

 Other options for troubleshooting are: